Banca del Monte e Cassa di Risparmio Faenza

 Banca del Monte e Cassa di Risparmio Faenza was an Italian saving bank and a charity organization, based in Faenza, in the Province of Ravenna, Romagna.
-The banking activities were merged with counterparts from Lugo to form Banca di Romagna, while the charity function was survived as Fondazione Banca del Monte e Cassa di Risparmio Faenza.
+The banking activities were merged with counterparts from Lugo to form Banca di Romagna, while the charity function survived as Fondazione Banca del Monte e Cassa di Risparmio Faenza.

 Bank

 The bank was found by local mount of piety, which itself was found in 1491.
 Due to 1990s Italian banking reform, the bank transformed from a statutory corporation to a società per azioni, by incorporating Banca del Monte e Cassa di Risparmio Faenza S.p.A. as a subsidiary of the statutory corporation.
 At the same time the articles of association of the statutory corporation were modified to become a private legal person, as Fondazione Banca del Monte e Cassa di Risparmio Faenza, or Fondazione Monte Faenza in short).
 Cassa di Risparmio in Bologna (Carisbo) also subscribed to the capital increase of the S.p.A.
 At the same time the banking foundation of B.M.C.R.
 Faenza, subscribed to a minority stake in Casse Emiliano Romagnole, the holding company of Carisbo, by injecting part of the stake of B.M.C.R.
 Faenza S.p.A. as capital.

 The S.p.A. was merged with Cassa di Risparmio e Banca del Monte Lugo to form Banca di Romagna in 1995.